Nagasaki: Nagasaki as a Jesuit port of call

 The first recorded contact between Portuguese explorers and Japan occurred in 1543, when a Portuguese ship, possibly a Chinese junk carrying Portuguese sailors, was blown off course and landed on Tanegashima, an island south of Kyūshū.
 This event marked the beginning of direct contact between Japan and Europe.

-Two Portuguese traders, António Mota and Francisco Zeimoto, were among the crew members.
-They introduced the Japanese to firearms, specifically the Portuguese matchlock guns known as harquebuses.
-The local lord, Tanegashima Tokitaka, purchased two of these firearms and had local blacksmiths replicate them, leading to the development of the "tanegashima" guns in Japan.

-Fernão Mendes Pinto, a Portuguese adventurer and writer, claimed in his memoirs, Peregrinação, that he was part of the first landing party in 1543.
-However, his account is considered unreliable, and historians generally agree that he was not among the first Europeans to reach Japan.

-The introduction of firearms had a significant impact on Japanese warfare, contributing to the unification of Japan during the Sengoku period.
-The Portuguese also introduced other goods and ideas, including Christianity, which further influenced Japanese society.
+The Portuguese introduced goods and ideas, including European firearms and Christianity, which influenced Japanese society.

-Today, the arrival of the Portuguese in 1543 is commemorated in Tanegashima with the annual Teppō Matsuri (Firearm Festival), celebrating the island's historical connection to the introduction of firearms in Japan.

 Soon after, Portuguese ships started sailing to Japan as regular trade freighters, thus increasing the contact and trade relations between Japan and the rest of the world, and particularly with mainland China, with whom Japan had previously severed its commercial and political ties, mainly due to a number of incidents involving wokou piracy in the South China Sea, with the Portuguese now serving as intermediaries between the two East Asian neighbors.

 Despite the mutual advantages derived from these trading contacts, which would soon be acknowledged by all parties involved, the lack of a proper seaport in Kyūshū for the purpose of harboring foreign ships posed a major problem for both merchants and the Kyushu daimyōs (feudal lords) who expected to collect great advantages from the trade with the Portuguese.